gagagu/Mobiflight-A320-Efis-Fcu-Display-with-ESP32/README.md

 ## Current State
 The code is nearly finished and the displays are working.
 It needs only a bit of code optimizing.
-For easier testing i have used the Fly By Wire A320 with Mobiflight.
+For easier testing i have used the Fly By Wire A320 with Mobiflight and i am using the Mobiflight Beta 9.7.1.7 There is a new beta available but i haven't tested it yet.
+I am in the last steps of finishing the Hardware for the FCU than i will make a new description how everything works.

 see here: https://youtu.be/THG--IoW4VU